petebrew/dccd-webui/INSTALL.md

 The following industry standard software components need to be installed first.
 See subsections for comments about alternatives and additional configuration.
-The items in this section can typically be performed by the IT department.
+The items in this section can typically be performed by your IT department.

 2.1 Redhat 6 or CentOS 6